hgzimmerman/HLWNPA/README.md

 * Statements are delimited by `()`, because the language has no concept of order of operations.
 * Functions and structs must be declared in the order they are used.
 * I don't think I have support for functions returning arrays.
+* No floating point support, only signed 32 bit numbers.

 # Actual Features